 Habits rule our lives.
 By the time you’re in your mid forties, you have brushed your teeth well over thirty thousand times.
 By now, you have developed a habit of how you brush.
-This includes how well you have hit and miss certain teeth.
-Being able to see exactly how you brush is not only a real eye opener but can also be a medical lifesaver.
+This includes the accuracy of which you are cleaning certain teeth.
+Being able to see exactly how you brush is not only a real eye opener, but can also potentially be a medical lifesaver.

 It has been proven time and time again that the mouth is the catalyst to many, many health problems.
 Heart attacks to Alzheimer's, it all starts in the mouth with periodontal disease.
-How well you brush your teeth will predict your future health or lack of it.
-We at Blu smart toothbrush want you to not only know that your health starts with your mouth but truly know that you are being proactive in your health.
-We started on this journey to ensure our children’s health and well being and have grown to ensure that everyone has a chance to be the keeper of their health.
-It is our mission to stop preventable diseases that start in the mouth by using proper techniques and tools.
-We strive to make Blu smart toothbrush your tool to better health.
+How well you brush your teeth will predict your future health, or lack of it.
+We at BlÜ smart toothbrush want you to not only know that your health starts with your mouth, but also rest assured that you are being proactive in your health.
+We started on this journey to ensure our children’s health and well being, and are expanding our mission to ensure that everyone has a chance to be the keeper of their health.
+We are working tirelessly to fight against preventable diseases that start in the mouth by using proper techniques and tools.
+We strive to make BlÜ smart toothbrush your tool to better health.

 According to Registered Dental Hygienist Magazine